How Is Adp Converted To Atp

 Creatine Phosphate System

 The creatine phosphate system, also known as the phosphagen system, is another rapid mechanism for ATP regeneration, particularly in muscle and nerve cells.
-Creatine phosphate is a high-energy phosphate compound that serves as a readily available reservoir of phosphate groups.
+Which means creatine phosphate is a high-energy phosphate compound that serves as a readily available reservoir of phosphate groups.
 When ATP levels drop, creatine kinase, an enzyme abundant in muscle tissue, catalyzes the transfer of a phosphate group from creatine phosphate to ADP, forming ATP and creatine.

 Trends and Latest Developments: The Future of ATP Research